 Some meetings may be held over Zoom, depending on the speaker’s location.
 These may be held in the hall or it may be possible to join from home – details of any Zoom meetings will appear in the syllabus.

 Frequently Asked Questions

-When you join, we’ll ask you about your photography experience and if you want our help with anything, our Membership Secretary will introduce to people who can talk with you about a wide variety of subjects from choosing a camera or software to understanding some of the terminology used in photography.
+When you join, we will ask you about your photography experience and if you want our help with anything, our Membership Secretary will introduce you to people who can talk with you about a wide variety of subjects from choosing a camera or software to understanding some of the terminology used in photography.
 If you wish you can be paired up with a mentor, and we run a series of photography tutorials.

-We welcome people of all ages but children (ie those aged 16 or less) must be accompanied to all meetings by a parent or other responsible adult.
-Children pay a reduced fee; our membership secretary will discuss this with the parent or accompanying adult.
+We welcome people of all ages but children (ie those aged 18 or less) must be accompanied to all meetings by a parent or other responsible adult.
+Children pay a reduced fee – our membership secretary will discuss this with the parent or accompanying adult.

 Come and join our meetings for a couple of weeks for free – we will welcome you, talk to you about the society, let you join in the meeting and help in any way we can while you decide whether it’s for you.

 Question still not answered?
-Send your enquiry by email to email@example.com or use the Contact Form.
+Please use our Contact Form.